m1ndflay3r/zsh_libmisc/README.md

     == isfile      : return 0 if anything of any type exists at given filepath == zreadin     : *fox* wrapper that times out after 3 seconds == arrmatch    : lazy array matching
-    == zzsh        : wrapper for zsh-static-5.8 intended to bypass the backspace issues with zle (wip)
+    == clocky      : fun rainbow clock printout, for use with zsh prompt == zzsh        : wrapper for zsh-static-5.8 intended to bypass the backspace issues with zle (wip)
 --------------------------------------------------------------------------------------------